 This project was completed within approved budgets and timelines.
 It also exceeded our client’s customer service expectations, regarding our quality service to road users throughout the works.

-Today this stretch of the Brenderwyns is meeting the government’s Safe Journey’s vision of “a safe road system increasingly free of death and serious injury”.
+Today this stretch of the Brynderwyns is meeting the government’s Safe Journey’s vision of “a safe road system increasingly free of death and serious injury”.